 Inspired by the story of Maggie

-turning Tragedy into strength
+turning Tragedy into purpose

 On October 18, 1999, Susan’s nineteen-year-old niece, Maggie, was shot and killed in a college dorm room by her ex-boyfriend who then killed himself.